 When to use a scatter plot chart

-Use scatter plot charts when you want to visualize the relationship between two numeric values
+Use a scatter plot chart to quickly visualize the relationship between two numeric values

 What is a Scatter Plot Chart?